FreeCAD/Website/content/download/index.en.md

   alt: a cover alternative title
 date: 2024-05-22T08:04:23+12:00
 params:
-  thanksText: "Thank you for downloading FreeCAD !"
+  thanksText: "Thank you for downloading FreeCAD!"
   donateText: "♥︎ Sponsor its development"

 menus: